What is hotel management?

 The price people are prepared to pay for their hotel room will depend on the supply and demand trends over time.
 Seasonality matters and you’ll have to change rates a number of times throughout the year to reflect buying behaviour and market conditions.
 This forms an integral part of your sales and marketing plan when combined with date and timing release of packages and promotions.

-10. Poor quality housekeeping
+10. Bad housekeeping standards

 One of the most common complaints from guests is about dirty rooms or general uncleanliness of the hotel.
 There should never be any shortcutting when it comes to housekeeping and cleaning.
 Not only is it a healthy and safety issue, but you open yourself up to a flood of negative reviews.

 Of course, there are plenty of other pitfalls your hotel may face, so you have to be constantly diligent and find ways to optimise your processes, reducing the risk of mistakes that could cost you money.

 Aligning hotel operations and marketing strategies

 Effective hotel management begins with assessing every aspect and locating areas you can improve on to save time and money whilst increasing efficiency.

 Small but well thought out changes to your largest business expenses can reap big rewards over the course of a financial year.